zyoohv/zyoohv.github.io/_posts/2017-10-15-simulation-add-operation-pytorch.md

             ...
 ```

 In fact, it's really strange that our code can run with no error!
-For our model, with (batch_size, n) of input, and (batch_size, 1) output.
+In our model, with (batch_size, n) of input, and (batch_size, 1) output.
 In other words, the shape of y in above code is (batch_size, 1).
 But the shape of label in above code is (batch_size, ).
 Now we change our code to:

 ```python
 for epoch in range(1, self.config['epoch'] + 1):